mqtt-tools/mqttwarn/HANDBOOK.md

 ```

 Certificate and Key files are in PEM format, and the key file must *not* be
 password-protected.

-(The PKCS#12 file you get as a developer can be extracted thusly:
+If you need to extract them from a PKCS#12 file, run:
 ```
 openssl pkcs12 -in apns-CTRL.p12 -nocerts -nodes | openssl rsa > prod.key
 openssl pkcs12 -in apns-CTRL.p12 -clcerts -nokeys > xxxx
 ```

-then copy/paste from `xxxx` the sandbox or production certificate into `prod.crt`.)
+Then copy/paste from `xxxx` the sandbox or production certificate into `prod.crt`.

 The _myfuncs_ function `apnsdata()` extracts the last part of the topic into
 `apns_token`, the hex token for the target device, which is required within the